DaStroutsAbout/Bear-Keynote-Tools/README.md

 **Program 4 — Condense Slides**
 Scans a slide range top-to-bottom and merges any slide whose content fits onto the previous slide with a 10pt overlap gap.
 Useful after content editing has left slides partially filled.
 Uses clipboard keystrokes — Keynote must stay frontmost while running.

-### Expand Slides (`expand_slides.applescript`)

-Inverse of Program 4.
-Scans a slide range and detects slides that contain more than one content block (identified by multiple header/title text boxes).
-Splits each such slide into two, moving the lower content block to a new slide and resetting it to y=26.
-Run from Script Editor only.

 ---